ultralight-ux/Ultralight/README.md

 ### Drawing View Overlays

-Views are rendered to an offscreen texture and so it is the user's responsibility to draw this texture to the screen.
+When using your own GPUDriver, Views are rendered to an offscreen texture and so it is the user's responsibility to draw this texture to the screen.
 To get the __Texture ID__ for a __View__, please see `View::render_target()`.

-A reference implementation for a View-based Overlay is supplied within the Framework code (see `/deps/Framework/Overlay.h` and `/deps/Framework/Overlay.cpp`).

 ## Managing Views